 - Complete an approved teacher preparation program

-- Completion of an approved subject-matter program
+- Complete an approved subject-matter program

 - Satisfy the Developing English Language skills requirement

 - Complete a course about the U.S. constitution (two semester units or three quarter units)

 - Complete foundational computer technology course work

 - Obtain a Clear Credential through one of three ways:

 - Complete an approved General Education Induction Program